aria-ml/dataeval/BRANCHING.md

 # DataEval Branching and Release Strategy

-DataEval follows **GitLab Flow with Release Branches**, enhanced with automated cherry-picking and label-driven semantic versioning.
+DataEval follows **GitLab Flow with Release Branches**, enhanced with label-driven semantic versioning.

 ## Table of Contents